lplazas/kv-store/README.md

-p# Key considerations for KV store
+# Key considerations for KV store

 ## HA - Scalability
 - Sharding -> without knowledge of the kind of key it is better to shard by hash of key -> consistent hashing